5 /5

 97% of our private teachers offer the 1st hour of the lesson free.

-With the help of a private acting tutor many students are able to learn how to sing.
+With the help of a acting teacher many students are able to learn how to sing.

-All acting private courses with a competent teacher offer you the possibility to learn to singΒ more quickly.
+All acting courses with a competent private teacher offer you the chance to learn to sing more quickly.

-A messaging service allows you to get in touch with your tutor to organise your acting classes whether you want to learn from the comfort of your home or at an outside location
+A messaging service allows you to communicate with your tutor to organise your acting courses whether you want to learn from the comfort of your home or take online classes

-Make use of our search engine to find your acting teacher from among 2 private tutors in Victoria.
+Make use of our search engine to find your acting teacher from among 1 acting tutors in Victoria.

 Many people believe it is impossible to learn to act.
 To use your phone, tablet, or computer to learn how to act is something not unrealistic, they say.
 However, students in Canada and beyond who have successfully graduated from acting courses in Victoria would disagree.